GoogleCloudPlatform/fraudfinder/README.md

 Once cloned, you should now see the **fraudfinder** folder in your main directory.

-#### Step 8: Open the first notebook
+#### Step 6: Open the first notebook

 Open the first notebook:
 - `00_environment_setup.ipynb`

-Select "Python (local)" as your kernel.

-Follow the instructions in the notebook, and continue through the remaining notebooks in the `notebooks` folder.
+Follow the instructions in the notebook, and continue through the remaining notebooks.